michaeltlombardi/pentola-book/manuscript/03-craft/b-alchemy.md

 Once an alchemist has acquired a formula, by learning or experimentation, they are free to attempt to create a batch of that formula using their alchemy skill.
 To do so they must acquire the appropriate ingredients, spend a single day, and make a normal alchemy test.

-Failure wastes the ingredients but is otherwise safe unless the test is fumbled, in which case a mishap occurs.
+Failure wastes the ingredients but is otherwise safe unless the test is botched, in which case a mishap occurs.

 ### Forms